medieval-source-book/jekyll-site/_texts/dearest-sight-my-heart.md

 ---
 layout: text
 sidebar: left
-title: '"Dearest sight of my heart" | ""Hertz liebstes pyld", "16th Century'
+title: '"Dearest sight of my heart" | Hertz liebstes pyld'
 engtitle: '"Dearest sight of my heart"'
-origtitle: '""Hertz liebstes pyld", "16th Century'
+origtitle: 'Hertz liebstes pyld'
 breadcrumb: true
 permalink: "text/dearest-sight-my-heart"
 identifier: dearest-sight-my-heart
 textauthor: Erhard Oeglin
-languages: German, Western Europe
+languages: [German, Western Europe]
-periods:
+periods: [16th Century]
-genres: Lyric Verse / Song
+genres: [Lyric Verse / Song]
-keywords: love, Love songs, Old High German songs, Music--16th century, Canzonets (Part songs)--German
 textcollections: "Love Songs of the Medieval World: Lyrics from Europe and Asia"
 sdr: https://library.stanford.edu/research/stanford-digital-repository
 doi: example-doi
 image: /assets/img/text/dearest-sight-my-heart.jpg
-imagesource: TBD
+imagesource: Bayerische Staatsbibliothek München 00082229 Rar.27 Stimme T f.40v [Public Domain]'
 fulltext: '  Linebreaks and punctuation follow the manuscript.
 Hertz liebstes pyld / Dearest sight of my heart, beweys dich mild / show your gentleness mit deiner lieb unnd gunst gen mir / through your love and favor for me; der gleich will ich / and I will do the same, wann ich han dich / for I have chosen you, nach lust und wunsch meins hertzen gier / following the want and wish of my heartfelt desire, er welt für all / above all others in disem tall / in this valley mit reichem schall / frey ich mich dein in erenn.
 I delight in you with honor, and greatly rejoice.
 F Du solt hann / F., wherever you go, you deserve my praise auff aller pann / above all others; von mir für ander all den preyß / you have no equals in disem reich / in this realm. lebt nit dein gleich mit allem thun zucht perd und weyß / no matter their conduct, cultivation, bearing or air. da für dich acht / So, take care, mein hertz das lacht / my heart rejoices und stätz betracht / and always aims mein freüd mit dyr zů meren. to increase its joy with you.
 Zů dyr ich mich freüntlich versich / I am graciously disposed to you, dein hertz mir gantz mir trewen sey / may your heart be faithfully mine, die weyl dir gar an alles gfar / mich findest auch gerecht unnd frey / on all umb stendt as you find me to be just and charitable, with no ill intentions, and straightforward. von dir nit wendt / I will not leave you is in mein enndt / until my end: des thů ich dich geweren.
 This I guarantee you. '
 ---
 ## Introduction to the Source